miekg/gitopper/README.md

 ## REST Interface

 See proto/proto.go for the defined interface.
-Interaction is REST, thus JSON.
-But with a twist all list methods are handled via SSH.
+Interaction is REST, thus JSON, but over SSH.
+Only public key(?) authentication is implemented.
+The following services are implemented:

 * List all defined machines.
 * List services run on the machine.
 * List a specific service.
 * Freeze a service to the current git commit.
 * Unfreeze a service, i.e. to let it pull again.
 * Rollback a service to a specific commit.

+The first 3 technically are open to everyone, but to simplify the implementation they all work over SSH.

 ## Metrics